Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Problem Formulation

 \subsection{A Typical Case: Intelligent Wireless Localization}

 Intelligent wireless localization is a typical problem described in \eqref{scenario_mapping}.
-It leverages electromagnetic state information, such as CSI, obtained from communication between user and base station (BS) to infer the spatial state of user, which can be formally expressed as:
+It leverages electromagnetic state information, such as CSI, obtained from communication between the user and the base station (BS) to infer the spatial state of the user, which can be formally expressed as:

 where ${\bm{x}}_{u}$ denotes the relative location between the user and the BS, and the absolute location of the user can be obtained by combining it with the absolute coordinates of the BS, $\mathbf{H}_{u}$ represents the user CSI.
 In other words, $\mathbf{H}$ corresponds to $A$ in \eqref{scenario_mapping}, while $\bm{x}$ corresponds to $B$.
-Without loss of generality, this article considers a typical multiple-input multiple-output orthogonal frequency division multiplexing (MIMO-OFDM) system in 5G networks\citeup{MIMO_survey1}.
+Without loss of generality, this article considers a typical multiple-input multiple-output orthogonal frequency division multiplexing (MIMO-OFDM) system in fifth generation (5G) networks\citeup{MIMO_survey1}.
 The system is equipped with $N_{\mathrm{t}}$ antennas at the BS and employs OFDM modulation with $N_{\mathrm{c}}$ subcarriers for communication with single-antenna user equipments.
 Mathematically, the wireless channel $\mathbf{H}_u$ can be characterized by a complex-valued frequency response matrix, where $\mathbf{H}_u \in {\mathbb{C}^{{N_\mathrm{t}}{\rm{ \times }}{N_\mathrm{c}}}}$.